CumulusNetworks/docs/content/guides/nvidia-air/Continuous-Integration.md

 version: "1.0"
 ---

-NVIDIA Air supports the ability to integrate a Netwoirk Continuous Integration (NetCI) pipeline.
+NVIDIA Air supports the ability to integrate a Network Continuous Integration (NetCI) pipeline.
 It provides workflows to onboard production code and have it tested against a digital simulation of the network.

 ## Scope

+* This feature is currently in early Beta testing.
+To get involved in the Beta, please reach out to the CITC team at citc-support@nvidia.com.
-* Currently, only Gitlab is supported as the centralized code repository
+* Currently, only Gitlab is supported as the centralized code repository.

 ## Requirements